 Our predecessor company received subsidies and other types of funding from government agencies.
-Our current company has applied for loans related to COVID-19.
 The funding agreements stipulate that if we do not comply with various covenants, including eligibility requirements, and/or do not achieve certain pre-defined objectives, those government agencies may reclaim all or a portion of the funding provided.
 If they find that we were ineligible for such funding, then they may both reclaim the funds and add penalties and interest.
 If this were to occur, we would either not be in a position to repay the claimed amounts or would have to borrow large sums in order to do so or refinance with dilutive financing, which could adversely affect our financial condition.